 Maxim cannot assume responsibility for use of any circuitry other than circuitry entirely embodied in a Maxim product.
 No circuit patent licenses are implied.
 Maxim reserves the right to change the circuitry and specifications without notice at any time.

-2 \\\\\\Maxim Integrated Products, 120 San Gabriel Drive, Sunnyvale, CA 94086 (408) 737-7600
+Maxim Integrated Products, 120 San Gabriel Drive, Sunnyvale, CA 94086 (408) 737-7600 is a registered trademark of Maxim Integrated Products.

 © 1994 Maxim Integrated Products

 Printed USA